My little love,

 Such as …

 Those vegemite-smeared-face kisses.
 The post-bath cuddles when I wrap you in a towel and rock you until you squirm.
 Every cute thing you say like, “The yellow egg inside is the baby egg!”
 Your infectious laughter and the rhythm of your childhood speech.
-The feel of your little body perfectly fitting into mine as you sit on me, like I am an old favourite armchair, to watch Peppa Pig.
+The feel of your little body perfectly fitting into mine as you sit on me, like I am your favourite armchair, to watch Peppa Pig.

 So yes, my little love, time is flying by.
 But please, pause with me for a moment.
 I need to breathe you in.